- Student Employment

 How much financial aid can I receive for summer school?

 Much like during the academic year, the amount of aid is determined by the number of credits you are enrolled in and your aid eligibility.
-Summer aid is generally restricted to your remaining eligibility from the 2013-14 academic year for Federal Direct Loans and the Federal Pell Grant.
+Summer aid is generally restricted to your remaining eligibility from the 2014-15 academic year for Federal Direct Loans and the Federal Pell Grant.
 Federal Direct PLUS loans and work-study may also be available.
-You can fill out a summer financial aid application and get your award as early as February 26th.

 When will I receive my summer financial aid refund?